liddiard/weather-subway-board/README.md

 ---

-You'll need to create your own train circle "sprite" images for your station's lines (unless they happen to be the 123 🙂).
+You'll need to create your own train circle "sprite" images for your station's lines (unless they happen to be the 123 🙂), as well as update some references in code specific to 123 trains.

 The board only shows trains going in one direction because most of the time I only go downtown from my stop.
 Not needing to display the train direction freed up some space on the matrix for the timeline view in my implementation.